Perhaps It’s Time to Consider Majors that are Sustainable in Tough Times

 More Major Ideas

 Teaching has undoubtedly taken on a new lens, aside from many having a newfound respect for the value of a good educator.
-USF offers degrees from Early Childhood through Secondary Education.
-However, while the look of education has also been altered, teachers will always be needed and now could also benefit in a background in computer sciences, which can be taken as a minor or include degrees in cybersecurity and information technology.
+UCF offers degrees in both Elementary Education and Secondary Education.
+However, while the look of education has also been altered, teachers will always be needed and now could also benefit from a background in computer sciences, which UCF offers as well.

-The food industry is undoubtedly in for some changes, but people are going to be needed in various food services whether it is in management or administration of restaurants or grocery store chains, etc. Check out what USF’s Hospitality Management and their related programs have to offer.
+The food industry is undoubtedly in for some changes, but people are going to be needed in various food services whether it is in management or administration of restaurants or grocery store chains, etc. Check out what UCF’s Rosen College of Hospitality Management has to offer and their related programs.

-Majors in engineering range from biomedical, chemical, civil, and computer engineering.
-Finance, which can prepare students for careers in financial management, investments, and insurance; among others, is also available and will continue to be needed.
-Economics majors are taught skills and training for careers in business, law, government, politics, teaching, research, and a variety of other areas that lead to stable, higher-paying jobs that will undoubtedly remain popular.
-However, in today’s climate, it can’t hurt to consider what jobs can be done remotely as well.
+Majors in engineering (UCF’s Mechanical Engineering major is rather popular).
+Computer programming, which includes software development is as well.
+Finance, which can prepare students for careers in corporate finance, investments, banking and real estate or Economics, that provides students with skills and training for careers in business, law, government, politics, teaching, research, and a variety of other areas lead to stable, higher-paying jobs that will undoubtedly remain popular, but it can’t hurt to consider what jobs can be done remotely as well.

 In addition to choosing a major, students may want to add some skills like mastering Photoshop, Google-drive, Zoom, data analysis, computer programming, proficiency in a second (or third) language.
 There are many certificate programs that can be done outside of college classes that can only enhance your employability.
 Increasing your knowledge escalates your value to potential employers.

 Some college majors may be changing and many are offered almost solely online.
 New ones may be added and others may disappear.
-Find out what major programs are of interest to you and how USF can help you decide.
-Encourage your student to visit Career Services or their website.
-They offer seminars and meetings to not only help find them a job but to educate them on careers out in the working field.
+Find out what major programs are of interest to you and how UCF school can help you decide.
+Knight advising will be most updated on any recent changes to majors and their programs.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.